Lund, Sweden, Uses Chicken Manure To Discourage Public Gatherings On Walpurgis Night Holiday

-The Swedish city of Lund is spreading chicken manure around its public parks in an effort to discourage crowds from gathering to celebrate Walpurgis Night, a national holiday in the Scandinavian country, and spreading the coronavirus.
+The Swedish city of Lund is spreading chicken manure around its public parks in an effort to discourage crowds from gathering to celebrate Walpurgis Night, a national holiday in the Scandinavian country.
+Officials are taking the action in an effort to curb the spread of coronavirus.

 As CNN reports, ordinarily at this time of year, the Swedes would be gearing up for the national celebration.
-However, this is obviously not a normal year, and with the global coronavirus pandemic still spreading, large gatherings of people are off the table.
+However, this is obviously not a normal year, and with the global pandemic still spreading, large gatherings of people are off the table.

-Of course, that’s not to say that some have been ignoring social distancing guidelines and gathering in large groups anyway.
+Of course, that’s not to say that some haven’t been ignoring social distancing guidelines and gathering in large groups anyway.
 So Lund Mayor Philip Sandberg decided to employ a little creativity in keeping townsfolk from gathering in public parks to celebrate the holiday: he ordered the city’s maintenance crews to spread chicken manure on the ground.

 “On a national level Sweden has banned all gatherings of more than 50 people and in the city of Lund we are doing what we can to get more people to follow this ban,” Sandberg said.